 The Chorreador Method

 Gradually, the water travels around the beans and takes the flavour of the coffee with it as it drips down into the cup.
 In other words, it’s a basic filtration system.
+Cleaning the cloth filter is easy to do: just rinse it with warm water.

 The Costa Ricans swear by it for a wonderful cup of coffee and, in fact, the chorreador design has started to become popular in other parts of the world.
+Compared to our traditionally fast coffee makers, this brewing process may feel “slow” but if you’re like me, you enjoy the brewing process itself and the refreshing taste that can result from it!

 The Design of the Costa Rican Chorreador

-As the chorreador is fairly easy to make, many Costa Ricans create gorgeous designs and shapes for their stands.
+As the chorreador coffee maker is fairly easy to make, many Costa Ricans create gorgeous designs and shapes for their stands.
 If you visit the country, you’ll see both basic types, and beautifully crafted artisanal ones.
 Some are made out of soft woods, others hard.

 While the bolsita (or cloth sack) is changed regularly, the stand can be used over and over again.
 So, it’s worth putting a little effort into creating something that’s visually appealing.
 If it’s carefully sanded and varnished, it may last a long time.